 SBIR/STTR are important programs providing critical funds supporting small business - the nation's most important economic community.

-The longer this lapse lasts, the more damage is done to highly innovative small businesses, their employees, and every business in their pipeline.
+Without a path to permanency, the greater the threat is to highly innovative small businesses, their employees, and every business in their pipeline.

 4,000+ Companies